thecloudxpert/emea-uk-aria-auto-exp-day/module-3/m3-full-lab-guide-no-img.md

 In this exercise we will update the Cloud Agnostic Cloud Template to deploy to a different cloud.
 We can do this by changing the Constraint Tag that has been applied.
 You can choose to do this from within the Code pane or using the Properties pane.

 1. Click on the Design tab.
-If you back on the Cloud Template Design Canvas then continue to Step 2.
+If you are back on the Cloud Template Design Canvas then continue to Step 2.
 If you were brought back to the list of Cloud Templates, click on your Cloud Template to get to the design canvas.
 2. On the right-side of the screen, select the Properties tab.
-3. Check the box next to the Tag to be changed (env:aws) and click the edit icon.
+3. Select the Resource Object on the Canvas, and then check the box next to the Tag to be changed (env:aws) and click the edit icon.
-4. Change the value of the tag from env:aws to env:azure and click Apply.
+4. Change the value of the tag from **env:aws** to **env:azure** and click Apply.
+(Or vice versa if applicable).
 The updated Constraint Tag should now be displayed on both the Properties and Code Tab.
-Properties Tab
-Code Tab
 5. Click Deploy to deploy the updated Cloud Template.
 6. At the Deploy ``<Cloud Template Name>`` dialog, type a Deployment Name, select Current Draft for the Cloud Template Version.
 7. Click **DEPLOY** to start the deployment.